Module 5: Cleanup

 Each module created AWS resources that cost money while they’re running.
 Let’s tear everything down.

-Module 4: Weather agent
+Module 4: Weather agent (stretch goal, skip if not deployed)

 cd 04-weather-agent